-Purpose of this portalThe portal exists to raise awareness of the importance of astronomical heritage worldwide and to facilitate efforts to identify, protect and preserve such heritage for the benefit of humankind, both now and in the future.
+Purpose of this portalThe Portal to the Heritage of Astronomy exists to raise awareness of the importance of astronomical heritage worldwide and to facilitate efforts to identify, protect and preserve such heritage for the benefit of humankind, both now and in the future.

 In particular, the portal aims to encourage State Parties to identify potential astronomical and scientific sites in their Tentative Lists and to support possible nominations to the World Heritage List (WHL) by